HF7weatherman/pycompo/README.md

 # pycompo
-A Python-toolbox for composite-based analysis.
+A python-based toolbox for composite analysis.